pyca/cryptography/docs/hazmat/backends/interfaces.rst

         :raises ValueError: If the public_exponent is not valid.

-    .. method:: create_rsa_signature_ctx(private_key, padding, algorithm)

-        .. deprecated:: 0.5

-        :param private_key: An instance of an
-            :class:`~cryptography.hazmat.primitives.interfaces.RSAPrivateKey`
-            provider.

-        :param padding: An instance of an
-            :class:`~cryptography.hazmat.primitives.interfaces.AsymmetricPadding`
-            provider.

-        :param algorithm: An instance of a
-            :class:`~cryptography.hazmat.primitives.interfaces.HashAlgorithm`
-            provider.

-        :returns:
-            :class:`~cryptography.hazmat.primitives.interfaces.AsymmetricSignatureContext`

-    .. method:: create_rsa_verification_ctx(public_key, signature, padding, algorithm)

-        .. deprecated:: 0.5

-        :param public_key: An instance of a
-            :class:`~cryptography.hazmat.primitives.interfaces.RSAPublicKey`
-            provider.

-        :param bytes signature: The signature to verify.

-        :param padding: An instance of an
-            :class:`~cryptography.hazmat.primitives.interfaces.AsymmetricPadding`
-            provider.

-        :param algorithm: An instance of a
-            :class:`~cryptography.hazmat.primitives.interfaces.HashAlgorithm`
-            provider.

-        :returns:
-            :class:`~cryptography.hazmat.primitives.interfaces.AsymmetricVerificationContext`

-    .. method:: mgf1_hash_supported(algorithm)

-        ..deprecated:: 0.5

-        Check if the specified ``algorithm`` is supported for use with :class:`~cryptography.hazmat.primitives.asymmetric.padding.MGF1`
-        inside :class:`~cryptography.hazmat.primitives.asymmetric.padding.PSS`
-        padding.
-This method is deprecated in favor of ``rsa_padding_supported``.

-        :param algorithm: An instance of a
-            :class:`~cryptography.hazmat.primitives.interfaces.HashAlgorithm`
-            provider.

-        :returns: ``True`` if the specified ``algorithm`` is supported by this backend, otherwise ``False``.

     .. method:: rsa_padding_supported(padding)

         Check if the specified ``padding`` is supported by the backend.